 There is no tough and easy subject.
 However, as compared to other subjects maths takes enough time and energy.
 If you find math so hard then you’re not giving enough time to it.
 You don’t try a bunch of questions in math that will make you better at math.
 Don’t give up easily when you can’t solve math problems.
 If you make mistakes then analyze them.

 If you’re afraid to solve math questions and you give up easily when you can’t solve math problems then you probably won’t get better at math.

 How can I get better at math fast?

-If you want to get better at math fast then understand the math concepts quickly that you study, give enough time to learning maths, and practice too many questions (mostly similar types).
+If you want to get better at math fast then understand the math concepts quickly that you study, give yourself enough time to learn maths, and practice too many questions (mostly similar types).